 Located in Passaic county, New Jersey, Paterson is known as the capital of the Peruvian diaspora in the US.
 Peruvians in Paterson are not as numerous as those in other states.
 Yet, Paterson has frequently been regarded as “an authentic piece of Peru in U.S soil.”
 Besides its colorful festivities, Peruvians in Paterson have passionately preserved their cultural heritage.
 A walk on Market Street, listening to their random talk and music and feeling the sparkling vibe, would magically transport you to the homeland of Peru.
-But how did Paterson become the Peruvian Diaspora of North America?
+But how did Paterson become the capital of the Peruvian Diaspora in the U.S?

 Paterson: The Silk City and Its Workers